ranjeetapegu/RepData_PeerAssessment1/README.md

     ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
     ##       0    6778   10400    9354   12810   21190

+The Median of total number of steps = 10400.
+The mean of total number of steps = 9354

 **What is the average daily activity pattern?**
 To find the average daily activity pattern, we will make a time series